tripledio/tripledio.github.io/_drafts/models.md

 ### Using multiple models

-When the above conditions are *not* met, when there *are* clearly different responsibilities, different problems to be solved, different things to be modelled then i don't use the same model.
-Then i use a different model for each different layer.
+When the above conditions are *not* met, when there *are* clearly different responsibilities, different problems to be solved, different things to be modelled then I don't use the same model.
+Then I use a different model for each different layer.

-By using different models inside an application i aim to
+By using different models inside an application I aim to

 + decouple the different solution for the different problems
 + create a clear and simple solution for each problem